Sugar Discover Function Reference

 Arguments:

-Example 1: Create a calculated fields to bucket opportunities when Opportunity Name contains 'renewal' as 'Renewal', otherwise as 'New Business':
+Example 1: Create a calculated field to bucket opportunities when Opportunity Name contains 'renewal' as 'Renewal', otherwise as 'New Business':

 CASE (